What is Instagram and is it appropriate for my child?

 Instagram is not technically “social media” but rather a Photo & Video app.
 In this category, Instagram regularly jockies for the #1 spot between YouTube and Snapchat.

 Connections on Instagram are called followers.
 Anyone can follow a public account while private accounts require follower requests to be approved.
 Unlike “Friends” on Facebook, the number of followers on Instagram has evolved to quantify your value and worthiness (as a human, brand, or business).
 Therefore, it is not uncommon for Instagram users to have thousands of unknown followers viewing their photos.
-In fact, for most people, this is there goal.
+In fact, for most people, this is their goal.
 Reaching a certain number of followers can enable you to become “verified”.
 This is a little blue check mark next to your name meant to identify you as “the real you” and not an impostor of you.
 Meaning: you’ve been verified, you’re officially legit in the eyes of Instagram.

 Instagram Direct (Direct Messages or DM) is a popular feature of Instagram.
 It allows text communication with anyone else on Instagram.
 Many teens use this as a regular mode of communication with friends instead of traditional text messages.
 This poses a significant danger as bullying and predatorial grooming regularly occurs through DMs.
 Even if your account is private, creeps/bullies can look for accounts through posts.
 Think of all the young innocent girls liking Justin Bieber’s posts.
 If they tap on your name under the list of accounts that have liked JB’s post, then the 3 dot icon at the top right of your account, they have the option to DM you.